vmassuchetto/bicicletada-curitiba/wp-content/plugins/cubepoints-buddypress-integration/readme.txt

 5. Point Blocker!
 Blocks users from earning points on your BuddyPress website.
 6. Uses the standard CubePoints Logging System.
 7. Awards System
 8. If you have the CubePoints Giveaway & Betting System installed.
-It displays the number of lotteries or bets they have not entered, in the top BuddyPress admin bar.
+It displays the number of giveaways or bets they have not entered, in the top BuddyPress admin bar.

 == Upgrade Notice ==

 * CubePoints Buddypress Integration 1.9+ Requires at least CubePoints 3.0

 == Changelog ==

+**Version 1.9.8.4**

+* Code optimization
+* You will need to update to version 1.6 of the Cubepoints Giveaway & Betting System for it to work properly with the BuddyPress admin bar.

 **Version 1.9.8.3**